t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/README.md

 For example: -4.3(7) = -4.377777777... = -197/45.

 This is particularly useful when we have a repeating decimal and want to write it as a fraction.
 For instance, the number 825.27(123) is equal to which fraction (in form _n_/_m_ where both _n_ and _m_ are integers)?
 Check the program to find out.

+This only works with rational numbers because [rational numbers](https://en.wikipedia.org/wiki/Rational_number) are all the numbers and the only numbers that can be written as the divison of two integers, that's the definition of rational numbers.
+Note that [recurring decimals](https://en.wikipedia.org/wiki/Repeating_decimal) (dízimas infinitas periódicas) are rational numbers, and that [0,(9)=1](https://en.wikipedia.org/wiki/0.999...).

 Check the program for more information.